Communal dancefloor energy at one of

 Will there be lockers on the campsite?

-There will be lockers on the campsite, as well as the festival site.
-PRO TIP: take a picture of the code with your mobile phone so you don't forget it.
+There will be lockers available on both the campsite and the festival site.
+PRO TIP: Take a picture of the code with your mobile phone so you don't forget it.

 Will there be a camping shop?